Leslie Van Houten Of The Manson Family Murderers Has Been Recommended For Parole

 Leslie Van Houten was only 19-years-old when she decided to join the Charles Mason murderous cult.
 It would quickly become the decision that would ruin her life.
 While allegedly high on LSD provided to her by Manson, she assisted him in a murder plot that would result in the deaths of Leno and Rosemary LaBianca in 1969.
 Van Houten was later charged for her part in the murder and sentenced to death.
 However, when the California Supreme Court ruled that the death penalty was unconstitutional in 1972, her sentence was changed to life in prison.
 Since then, she has attempted to seek out parole 22 different times, according to the Rolling Stone.

-Manson’s infamous cult was known as ‘The Family’.
-As a group they murdered nine people, including actress Sharon Tate who was pregnant at the time.
+Manson’s infamous cult was known as “The Family.”
+As a group, they murdered nine people, including actress Sharon Tate who was pregnant at the time.
 Manson targeted women with difficult backgrounds or emotional issues and brainwashed them into carrying out his orders.
 Van Houten, like many others, was loyal to him to a fault.

 Youngest member of murderous Manson 'family' recommended for parole https://t.co/bGL8r4pgMy pic.twitter.com/0xHmIhGjok